raphael-attie/AIA-reloaded/readme.md

 # AIA-reloaded
-We are a group of solar physicist working with the Solar Dynamics Observatory (SDO), a NASA mission.
+We are a group of solar physicists working with the Solar Dynamics Observatory (SDO), a NASA mission.
 This project is a singular attempt at delivering a new view of our nearest star through the combination of advanced image processing methods with more awareness on how we, as humans and scientists, associate color with information on the Sun.

 This repository provides python scripts and functions to create calibrated and enhanced RGB image series and movies from the full resolution images of SDO/AIA at 3 different wavebands.